-It is my pleasure to inform that your Company declared a dividend of Rs.1 /- per share amounting to Rs.
-109 Mn, despite the turbulence of the fiscal year.
-The dividend payout is 25% more compared to the preceding year.
+Your company has declared a dividend of Rs.
+1/- per share despite the delay in CEB payments to all renewable energy companies.
+The dividend payout is 71% more compared to the preceding year.

 Renewable Energy Industry and Industry Related Issues